This story is from the book, HumanKind.

 It’s amazing what one act of kindness – a guitar given to Wayne — started, and how many thousands of kids it wound up helping.

-I’ve seen the results of gift programs like Angel Tree Program.
-Parents who can’t afford gifts are ecstatic to be able to provide their kids with a holiday.
-The gifts are a relief for a parent who wants to give something to their kids; the parent knows their kids can see what is going on around them at holiday time.
-Even the smallest gifts are treasures to kids who have so little.
-And, for kids who have no families, it’s a symbol that they aren’t forgotten and that someone cares about them.
+I’ve seen the results of gift programs like the Angel Tree Program.
+Parents who can’t afford gifts are ecstatic and relieved to be able to provide their kids with a holiday.
+Even the smallest gifts are treasures to kids who have so little, and for kids who have no families, it’s a symbol that they aren’t forgotten and that someone cares about them.

 The post office, Salvation Army’s Angel Tree Program, Toys for Tots and One Simple Wish all provide opportunities to give holiday gifts to kids in needs.
 Here are details about where you can find opportunities.